hustCYQ/chengyuqi.github.io/_pages/about.md

 # 🔥 Recent News (Since 2025.01)

+- *2026.08*: &nbsp;🎉🎉 Our papers addressed [3D Anomaly Detection]() has been accepted by IEEE Transactions on Automation Science and Engineering.
 - *2026.08*: &nbsp;🎉🎉 Our papers addressed [UAV Path Planning](https://www.sciencedirect.com/science/article/abs/pii/S0950705126015546) has been accepted by Knowledge-Based Systems.
 - *2026.05*: &nbsp;🎉🎉 Our papers addressed [Multi-view and Multi-illumination Anomaly Detection]() and [Robot Active Observation]() has been accepted by IEEE CASE 2026.
 - *2026.04*: &nbsp;🎉🎉 Our paper addressed [Multi-view and Multi-illumination Anomaly Detection](https://www.sciencedirect.com/science/article/pii/S003132032600631X) has been accepted by Pattern Recognition.